fujimotos/ggml-python-exp/silero-vad/README.md

 * PyTorch implementation of SileroVAD
 * Re-implemented by hand based on the original TorshScript version.

+`train.py`

+* An example training script for silero.py.
+* Confirmed to converge under 5 minutes on Intel i7-1165G7.

 `torchscript_to_safetensors.py`

 * Extract tensor data from TorchScript file.